Vikash-Rana/javaScript/FullStack/Resume.md

 Work Distrubution : Works distrubuted among the different Platform team which is responsible for the indiviual features.<br />

-Role : TestCase for the New Feature "Live Streaming" and develop the Automation script for this.<br />
+Role : Develop the Automation script for the feature "Live Streaming" and write all TestCase for this Feature.<br />

 Measure Success : <br />